To add, remove or update a listing in the Coming Up section, email email@example.com.

 AmSpirit Business Connections-Towne Centre Chapter, 12:15 p.m.
 Wednesdays at Logan's Roadhouse, 3969 Morse Crossing.
 The program focuses on networking opportunities.
 For more information, contact Tom Anderson at 614-679-0912 or email@example.com.
 For general information, visit amspirit.com.

 Diabetes Support Group, sponsored by Mount Carmel/St. Ann's Hospital, 6:30 to 8 p.m. on the fourth Wednesday of each month (except holidays) at the hospital, 500 Cleveland Ave., Westerville.
 Participants will receive information on diabetes and diabetes self-care activities.
 Those diagnosed with diabetes and their family members and friends are invited.
-There is no fee.
+Free.
 For more information, call Suzanne at 614-865-7254.
 Meetings are subject to change.

 Crohn's & Colitis Foundation of America, support groups for patients with Crohn's and ulcerative colitis as well as their family members, meeting in Reynoldsburg and Delaware.
 Visit ccfa.org/chapters/centralohio for times and dates or call 614-889-6060.